 practice is an investigation into the boundaries that exist between spatial entities.
 Involving an exploration of those entities in their ambiguous states, the in-between, on the threshold of transformation.
-She engages in a process-based practice that embraces common materials and textiles.
+She engages in a sculptural based practice that embraces common materials and textiles.
 Emphasis is placed on the creation of immersive spaces that recognize the importance of the viewer's role.
-Cleary has a specific interest in the everyday space, in particular that of the domestic space.
+Cleary has a specific interest in the hidden subtext of the everyday space, in particular her focus has been on the domestic space and the concealed traumas within.
 Her ongoing investigation into how the residue of a trauma can remain in a space long after that event has occurred is an important concept within her work.
-Cleary works with the belief that space has the ability to absorb events, traumatic or otherwise, and with each onslaught of such an event, that space is changed permanently.
-In particular her focus has been on the domestic space and the hidden traumas within.
-The domestic space holds a sinister subtext in her eyes.
-Cleary draws the viewer into her disturbing domestic circumference.
-She wants the viewer to assess the work and question the reasoning behind it.
-Her seemingly unconnected pieces act as a collective metaphor for trauma, the physical trauma itself has passed but the memory of it continues to persist.
+Cleary

-work to date empowers a move towards the next phase of her life.
+Cleary is motivated by her own experience with Domestic abuse, after spending years in an abusive marriage.
+Cleary makes work that adapts to the gallery space, and by viewing it in correlation with the space of the home she brings the private out into the public in a move to open up a discourse around the hidden injustices of the female within the home.
+Her work to date empowers a move towards the next phase of her life.
 It is clear that her life and her artistic practice remain very much entwined and so far she has been unable to draw a distinction between them.
 In retrospect her work itself imparts more of an honest disclosure over any verbal statement that she has made on it to date.